mify-io/mify/README.md

 Guide on how to create sample backend and frontend app: https://mify.io/docs/guides/overview

-If you have any questions, join our [Slack channel](https://join.slack.com/t/mifyio/shared_invite/zt-1llnbiio6-lG45E696QOEVzHb0__Qqxw)!
+If you have any questions, join our [Discord channel](https://discord.gg/Z7VPSCCn4g)!

 ## License
 [Apache 2.0](https://tldrlegal.com/license/apache-license-2.0-(apache-2.0))